Peregian Beach: History

 The Gubbi Gubbi (also written as Kabi Kabi) are the traditional owers of the Peregian area, who lived inland during the winter and on the coast in the summer, having a camp site near Lake Weyba.
 The name Peregian is a Kabi Kabi word for emu or may derive from perridhan/jan meaning mangrove seeds.
 Nearby Mount Peregian was formerly known as Emu Mountain.

 During World War II, Peregian Beach, Sunshine Beach and surrounding areas were used for artillery training.
 Current residents occasionally discover artillery shells and unexploded ordnance on their land.

-A township began to develop in 1960, when the first house was built in Pelican Street.
+A township began to develop in 1960 with an initial subdivision of land around Pelican Street.
 The town was officially named Peregian on 1 April 1966.
 It was renamed Perigian Beach on 1 February 1972.

-In 1970, a village center and tourist infrastructure were put in place as a recognition in Peregian Beach.

 Peregian Beach Community Primary School opened in 2002.
 In 2006, it began to offer secondary schooling with the first Year 12 students graduating in 2012.
 It was renamed Peregian Beach Community College, now Peregian Beach College.

 Between 2008 and 2013, all of Peregian Beach (and the rest of the Shire of Noosa) was within Sunshine Coast Region.

 In 2015, there was a competition for local residents to choose one of four pieces of artwork to decorate the concrete walls of the Peregian Beach Reservoir.
 The winning artwork was "Peregian Stand" by Peregian artist Colin Passmore which depicted a stand of melaleuca trees.

 In 2018, the Peregian Beach Digital Hub was opened by Queensland minister Stirling Hinchliffe, local member Sandy Bolton, and Mayor Tony Wellington It was built on the site of the former Peregian Bowls Club.

 In September 2019, Peregian Beach was significantly impacted by bushfires believed to be deliberately started by two teenagers.
 It took 200 firefighters two days to control the blaze.